From advanced robotics to artificial intelligence, these are the leading examples of the most disruptive technologies in the world.

 2. Internet of Things (IoT):

-This refers to identifiable objects and virtual representations in the internet.
-Equipping all objects with machine readable identifiers or minuscule identifying devices could dramatically change lives.
+This refers to identifiable objects and virtual representations on the internet.
+Equipping all objects with machine-readable identifiers or minuscule identifying devices could dramatically change lives.

 Such IoT devices could, therefore, be used in health, mining, manufacturing among others.

 The only danger is that the connections could present high-security threats.
 IoT is certainly an interesting innovation to look into.

 Presently, only a few highly trained and selected astronauts can go to space.
 But based on the materials available at the time of writing, the human population in space could exceed one trillion people in the 22nd Century.

 Space colonization is where settlers could occupy gigantic spacecraft or other planets and moons.
 This human advancement is already in existence with projects such as the International Space Station.

 NASA has also come up with several space colonization projects such as the National Space Society, and International Space Development Conference where students participate in contents.

 There are also numerous enterprises in the private sector such as SpaceX, Virgin Galactic, Blue Origin, and Stratolaunch Systems working on space-exploration, which are funded by billionaires Elon Musk, Richard Branson, Jeff Bezos, and Paul Allen respectively.